71104/jquery-handlebars/README.md

 });
 ```

-The plugin also supports fetching and caching partials.
+The plugin also supports fetching and registering partials.
 You only need to configure the base path and filename extension for the partial files in the `jQuery.handlebars` method:

 ```javascript
 $.handlebars({